 It is generally a time for chocolate with Easter egg hunts and family lunches, complete with roasted lamb.

-Standing for “Australia and New Zealand Army Corps”, Anzac Day is probably Australia’s most important national day as it marks the anniversary of the first campaign that led to major casualties for Australian and New Zealand forces during World War One and commemorates all the conflicts that followed.
+ANZAC stands for “Australia and New Zealand Army Corps.”
+ANZAC Day is one of Australia’s most important national days.
+It marks the anniversary of the first campaign that caused major casualties for Australian and New Zealand forces in World War I. The day also commemorates all conflicts that followed.

 December